-When using broadcast authentication, such as TESLA, a ROUTE ERROR packet in Ariadne contains six fields: $\langle \text{ROUTE ERROR}, sending address, receiving address, time interval, error MAC}, recent TESLA key \rangle$.
+When using broadcast authentication, such as TESLA, a ROUTE ERROR packet in Ariadne contains six fields: $\langle \text{ROUTE ERROR}, \text{sending address}, \text{receiving address}, \text{time interval}, \text{error MAC}, \text{recent TESLA key} \rangle$.
 The sending address is set to the address of the intermediate node encountering the error, and the receiving address is set to the intended next hop destination of the packet it was attempting to forward.
-For example, if node B is attempting to forward a packet to the next hop node C, if B is unable to deliver the packet to C, node B sends a ROUTE ERROR to the original sender of the packet; the the sending address in this example is set to B, and the receiving address is set to C. The time interval in the ROUTE ERROR is set to the TESLA time interval at the pessimistic expected arrival time of the ERROR at the destination, and the error MAC field is set to the MAC of the preceding fields of the ROUTE ERROR, computed using the sender of the ROUTE ERROR'S TESLA key for the time interval specified in the ERROR.
-The recent TESLA key field in the ROUTE ERROR.
+For example, if node B is attempting to forward a packet to the next hop node C, if B is unable to deliver the packet to C, node B sends a ROUTE ERROR to the original sender of the packet; the the sending address in this example is set to B, and the receiving address is set to C. The time interval in the ROUTE ERROR is set to the TESLA time interval at the pessimistic expected arrival time of the ERROR at the destination, and the error MAC field is set to the MAC of the preceding fields of the ROUTE ERROR, computed using the sender of the ROUTE ERROR's TESLA key for the time interval specified in the ERROR.
+The recent TESLA key field in the ROUTE ERROR is set to the most recent TESLA key that can be disclosed for the sender of the ERROR.
 We use TESLA for authenticating ROUTE ERRORs so that forwarding nodes can also authenticate and process the ROUTE ERROR.

 When sending a ROUTE ERROR, the destination of the packet is set to the source address of the original packet triggering the ERROR, and the ROUTE ERROR is forwarded toward this node in the same way as a normal data packet; the source route used in sending the ROUTE ERROR packet is obtained by reversing the source route from the header of the packet triggering the ERROR.
-Each node that is either the destination of the ERROR or forwards the ERROR searches its Route Cache for all routes it has stored that use the (sending address, receiving address) link indicated by the ERROR.
+Each node that is either the destination of the ERROR or forwards the ERROR searches its Route Cache for all routes it has stored that use the \(\setminus \text{sending address}, \text{ receiving address} \) link indicated by the ERROR.
 If the node has no such routes in its Cache, it does not process the ROUTE ERROR further (other than forwarding the packet, if it is not the destination of the ERROR).
 Otherwise, the node checks whether the time interval in the ERROR is valid: that time interval must not be too far into the future, and the key corresponding to it must not have been disclosed yet; if the time interval is not valid, the node similarly does not process the ROUTE ERROR further.